alejandro0619/alejandro0619/README.md

 ```

 ----
-- 💻 Some of my projects:
+- 💻 Some of my projects
   -  🌑 [Tsukiapp](https://github.com/orgs/Tsukiapp/) Searching and tracking your favorite animes was never so easy!
        - 🎇[MAL-Scrapper](https://github.com/orgs/Tsukiapp/MAL-Scrapper) It's [MyAnimeList.net](https://myanimelist.net/) scrapper created for Tsukiapp.
        - 💻 [Tsuki API](https://github.com/Tsukiapp/Tsuki-API) It's an API to retrieve information about anime, mangas and new about these topics.